AmrNawar2021/BackendManagementApp/README.md

-web application using Java Spring MVC to manage student, teacher, quiz, and course data for the current semester.
+web application using Java Spring MVC and thymeleaf to manage student, teacher, quiz, and course data for the current semester.